josephpd3/ClinicalTrialsDownloader/README.md

 #### Via *params.txt*:

-This program can download research for any number of criteria as specified in a text file in the root directory of the program titled *params.txt*.
+This program can download trials for any number of criteria as specified in a text file in the root directory of the program titled *params.txt*.

 Each line of this file specifies separate search criteria which will be used to gather results for that criteria in a folder within *root_directory*/downloads/*criteria*.